 Any other waste arising from medical, nursing, dental, veterinary, pharmaceutical, investigation, treatment, care teaching or research, or the collection of blood for transfusion, being waste which may cause infection to any person coming into contact with it will be required to be collected as clinical waste.
 Charges will be made at a commercial collection rate and will cover the cost of special disposal arrangements.

-Commercial customers such as Tattoo Studios and Beauticians can email email@example.com or call 01536 410333 to set up a collection.
+Medical professionals and commercial customers such as Tattoo Studios and Beauticians can email email@example.com or call 01536 410333 to set up a collection.